SSalahuddin/VibeDJ/README.md

 ## 💡 Inspiration

 Music is therapy.
-But choosing the right songs when you're in your *feels*?
+But choosing the right songs when we're in our *feels*?
 Emotionally exhausting.
-We wanted to build something that listens to your emotions — and instantly responds with music that gets it.
+We wanted to build something that listens to our emotions and instantly responds with music that truly understands them.

 **VibeDJ** was inspired by: